Illustration by Elena Lombardi

 1. E aí?

-The equivalent to “what’s up?", e aí? can also serve as the replacement for the famous tudo bem?, our version of “how are you?".
-The answer will usually also be e aí.
+The equivalent to “What’s up?” in Brazilian Portuguese, E aí? can also serve as the replacement for the famous Tudo bem? — our version of “How are you?”
+The answer will usually also be E aí.
 It’s more like a greeting than an actual question.

 2. É mesmo?

 With this one you will be able to maintain any basic conversation.
-It’s a question confirming your interest in the topic being discussed — which can be translated as, “oh, really?"
-The word mesmo translated literally means “the same," so don’t get confused when you hear this word in other contexts.
+It’s a question that confirms your interest in the topic being discussed — which can be translated as, “Oh, really?”
+The word mesmo translated literally means “the same,” so don’t get confused when you hear this word in other contexts.

 3. Tudo bom / Tá bom

 The classic answer for pretty much everything, tudo bom means “all good.”
 You can answer with this when people say E aí or ask Tudo bem?
 The shorter form, tá bom means “it’s OK,” and is used as an affirmative response to a question like, “Vamos sair agora, tudo bem?”
 (We are leaving now, OK?) and you can answer, “Tá bom.”
 It can also be used in a sarcastic manner, when someone says something that doesn’t ring true, as in, “Ah, tá bom” (meaning: “Oh yeah, as if”).